Table of Contents

 - Among all the above mentioned types the most popular variety is White Button mushroom, hence, commercially most farmers select this variety for mushroom farming due to its high demand.

-Steps involved in mushroom cultivation:
+Steps involved in mushroom farming and cultivation:

 - Phase I Composting